sandersn/downlevel-dts/README.md

 ## Target

-Since the earliest downlevel feature is from Typescript 3.5, downlevel-dts targets Typescript 3.4.
-In the future the downlevel target may be configurable as Typescript 3.4 becomes less used.
+Since the earliest downlevel feature is from Typescript 3.5, downlevel-dts targets Typescript 3.4 by default.
+The downlevel target is configurable with `--to` argument.

 Currently, Typescript 3.0 features like `unknown` are not downlevelled, nor are there any other plans to support Typescript 2.x.